ron2015schmitt/docker/README.md

 The option `-it` puts you in an interactive tty terminal.

+Include option `-name container-name` to give your container a name

-Include the option `-rm` deletes the container upon exit (and start anew the next time).
+Include option `-rm` to delete the container upon exit (and start anew the next time).

 Include option `-u 0` to have root access inside the container

-Include option `-name container-name` to give your container a name

 Include option `-p port_outside:port_inside` for each TCP/IP port that is needed.

-To verify the versions beign used once inside the container, type
+Once inside the container, type the following to verify the versions of commands in use:

 ```bash
 info